BrowenChen/CodingChallenge/RandomIdeas/FutureIdeas.md

 -MemTrainer.
 Based on Dominic O brien's techniques

-NLP (natural language processing) word tree stuff
+-NLP (natural language processing) word tree stuff

 OrganizeMe - organizes everything for you through google calendar.
 Learns when to assign assignments, how much to study/tasks to do.
 Sorts daily/weekly tasks,

+-MedStudent Memorization app

+-BroadenMyView

+-WebBookMarkGenerator